Huijaaja42/reminder-bot/README.md

 > y = years

 (You can also write seconds, minutes etc., that will still match the correct one.)

-## Permissions

-The bot needs to have permissions to send messages as well as both `bot` and `applications.commands` scopes.

-## Config

-The bot will only respond on the specified guild (server).

-`scheduleInterval` will determine how often the bot checks for reminders due to be sent.
-By default, this is set to 60 seconds.

-## Running the bot

-1. Create a Discord bot in the [Discord Developer Portal](https://discord.com/developers/applications)

-2. Make a copy of [config.json.example](config.json.example) and fill in your bot token and guild id.

-3. Invite the bot to your server.

-4. Start the bot.

-The bot will print an invite to stdout when starting.
-If you want to invite it before that, use this:

-> `https://discord.com/api/oauth2/authorize?client_id={BOT ID}&permissions=2048&scope=bot%20applications.commands`

-## Demo Server

-You can test the bot [here](https://discord.gg/VZx3qRgYDb).

 ## Built With